fweiss/rover-kata-python/README.md

 Support for the common data structures is built into the language.
 I was quite impressed that even the set data structure is present.
-This is like Ruby and Perl, but very much unlike Java and C++ where explicit libraries support data structures.
+This is like Ruby and Perl, but very much unlike Java and C++ where libraries need to be explicitly imported to support data structures.
 This is admittedly only a first impression, due to the limited language scope required for this kata.

 ### Python TDD support is good